aFuzzyBear/astro-ui/components/XElement/README.md

 **XElement** allows you to generate any type of specialised Web Component from within Astro from a single interface.

-You can choose *when* to run JS on the Client-side, whether it be when the document is ready or on any given event.
+You can choose *when* to run JS on the client-side, whether it be when the document is ready or on any given event.

 Respecting Astro's unique approach to Island's Architecture, **XElement** expands this concept with some innovative ways to work with your standard Elements, with some really surprising results.